NOVA SCOTIA CRAFT BREWERY COVID 19 REOPENING FRAMEWORK

 - Build physical separation between customers and staff for counter service and payment settings.

-- Tables should be cleared one at a time to reduce potential for cross-contamination.
+- Tables should be cleared one at a time to reduce the potential for cross-contamination.

 Brewery restaurants should follow the approved RANS (Restaurant COVID-19 Rapid Recovery Guide, http://www.restaurantscanada.org/wp- content/uploads/2020/05/RC_COVID19_Reopening_BestPractices.pdf).